Conjugate Heat Transfer for Flow Over a Pebble

 Heat Transfer Coefficients

-A heat transfer coefficient is a constitutive model, often generated by a Computational Fluid Dynamics (CFD) simulation, which can be used in lower-order solvers to _approximately capture the convective heat transfer process_ without needing to resolve boundary layers in those lower-order solvers.
+A heat transfer coefficient is a constitutive model, often generated by a CFD simulation, which can be used in lower-order solvers to _approximately capture the convective heat transfer process_ without needing to resolve boundary layers in those lower-order solvers.

 A heat transfer coefficient is defined as